Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Analysis of the Judgment of the Court of Cassation, Criminal Section I, No. 23720 of 2024: Attempted Murder and Criminal Responsibility
+Analysis of Judgment Cass. pen., Section I, No. 23720 of 2024: Attempted Homicide and Criminal Liability

 The Case and the Appeal Judgment

-The Grounds for Appeal and the Court's Decisions
+Grounds for Appeal and Court Decisions

 • Recognition of the importance of the context in which the crime occurs.